- The Community of Food, Society & Justice Conference, October 2019

 - Shakespeare in the Arb

 - East Quad Garden

 - U-M Gamelan Orchestra

-The ways that we meet the nutritional needs of our communities, while also protecting the planet, promoting healthy lives, and ensuring food justice are among the greatest challenges facing our Nation and the world in the 21st century.
+The ways that we meet the nutritional needs of our communities, while also protecting the planet, promoting healthy lives, and ensuring food justice are among the greatest challenges facing our Nation and the world today.
 Centuries of unsustainable agricultural practices and inequitable food distribution place our food systems in peril.
 How to address these challenges and feed a hungry population raise transformative issues for our communities and academics committed to sustainability and food justice throughout the world.